novalagung/learndevops/en/docker-push-image-to-hub.md

 #### 2.2.
 Clone the app then build as docker image

 Next, we need to create a simple dockerized hello world app.
 But to make the thing faster, we will use a ready-to-deploy-dockerized hello world app crafted using Go.
-It's available on github (via github token), just run command below.
+It's available on Github (via Github token), just run the command below.

 ```bash
 git clone https://30542dd8874ba3745c55203a091c345340c18b7a:x-oauth-basic@github.com/novalagung/hello-world.git
 ```

-After the clone process is finished, build the app as docker image with a name in this format `<your-docker-username>/<your-repo-name>:<tag-name>`.
-Adjust the value of `<your-docker-username>` to use your actual docker hub username.
+After the cloning process is finished, build the app as Docker image with a name in this format `<your-docker-username>/<your-repo-name>:<tag-name>`.
+Adjust the value of `<your-docker-username>` to use your actual Docker hub username.

 ```bash
 cd hello-world